elodiebhs/Buy-Sell-Website/README.md

 - "pg": "^6.4.2",
 - "pg-native": "^3.0.0"

-Run the development web serve : npm start
+Run the development web server : npm start
+Run the app on your browser: http://localhost:8080/